Mithrilwoodrat/defi-analysis/src/uniV3/uniswapV3.md

+## Plans

+### Plan1

+1. get uniswap V3 LP NFT tokenIDs from chainbase
+2. query subgraph uniswap V3 node using tokenid

+### Plan2
+1. get uniswap V3 LP NFT tokenIDs from chainbase
+2. get position and pool info from NonfungiblePositionManager contract
+2. using @uniswap/v3-sdk to query pos.amount and reward info

+### Plan3
+1. query from chainbase datacloud to get all tx from account to NonfungiblePositionManager
+2. decode tx data using function sig and NonfungiblePositionManager abi
+3. get sum of mint() increaseLiquidity() amount and minus decreaseLiquidity() amount

 ## get all NonfungiblePositionManager function signature

 select * from (select substring(input,1,10) as sig from ethereum.transactions where from_address ="0x26fcbd3afebbe28d0a8684f790c48368d21665b5" and to_address = "0xc36442b4a4522e871399cd717abdd847ab11fe88") as A group by A.sig